 The point of recording the final response of a contact engaging in the campaign is to be able to view and export their responses.
 You can do so by clicking “View Responses” at the bottom-left of the page.
 Please note, the name you gave to the specific messages in your flow will be what the column name is for those responses on the spreadsheet.
 Make sure to name your messages accordingly.

-Thanks for watching!
 Check out our other how-to videos.

 Start interacting with customers today!Start setting up your text message keywords now

-No obligation, no set up fees.
+No contracts, no set up fees.